Cratis/Chronicle/Documentation/fundamentals/concepts.md

 ## Serialization

-Since `ConceptAs<>` is meant as encapsulations of primitives, single values and aims to be a way of getting type safety and compile-time checking.
+Concepts using `ConceptAs<>` is meant as encapsulations of primitives, single values and aims to be a way of getting type safety and compile-time checking.
 The encapsulation is however very inconvenient when used in data transport or saved in a data store, as it would by default become a container with a single property `Value` within it.
 To overcome this, there are serializers and converters provided that unwraps the inner value and also then knows how to create instances of a concept when getting it back into the code.
 These assume that the value is a single value, so if you were to add more values these would be completely ignored and lost.